top of page

 Location: back of the neck, axilla, groin

-Associated with: gastric, lung adenocarcinoma, Cushing Syndrome, PCOS
+Associated with: gastric or lung adenocarcinoma, Cushing Syndrome, PCOS, diabetes, obesity

 acantosis_nigricans_maligna02_fee391183f15cb4d62773032fe0be92d